lydell/dual/readme.md

 so you won't even notice that it is a hotkey.
 Perfect, problem solved—the dual-role keys now know if they have been combined, and can therefore skip sending the upKey when released.
 Note that the dual- role keys are automatically combo keys.
-You should not add extra hotkeys to them to run the `Dual.comboKey()` function—in fact that results in a "duplicate hotkey" error in AutoHotkey.
+You should not add extra hotkeys to them to run the `comboKey()` method fact that results in a "duplicate hotkey" error in AutoHotkey.

 _timeout_
 ---------